A zeal for changing lives led Katie Addington to open Pure Barre in The District at Prairie Trail in March 2018.

 A key consideration was where to locate the new Pure Barre studio.
 “My husband and I knew we wanted to come to Ankeny,” Katie says.
 “We just love the community.
 And where else but Prairie Trail?
 I love what is happening here.
 This was my No. 1 choice.
 We have the new Town Square and library in The District.
 It is going to be a great place for foot traffic.
 This location just sells itself.”

-“I want anyone that walks in that door to feel at home, to feel welcome, to let it be their safe place,” Katie says.
-“We say, ‘this is your hour away from your kids, you’re away from you husband, you don’t have to go buy groceries, and we are telling you what to do for an hour.
+“I want anyone that walks in that door to feel at home.
+To feel welcome.
+To let this be their safe place,” Katie says.
+“We say, ‘this is your hour away from your kids.
+You’re away from you husband.
+You don’t have to go buy groceries.
+And we are telling you what to do for an hour.
 It is your hour.
 You just get to zone everything else out.’
 We close those doors to the studio and that is where the magic happens.”

 Running her own business has taught Katie a lot.
 Particularly about time management, prioritization and delegating.
 It’s a “one day at a time” philosophy managing Pure Barre.
 And juggling the needs of her family.
 “If everything doesn’t get crossed off my list today it will still be there tomorrow,” she notes.